Harshraj9812/Harshraj9812/README.md

 ## What I want to do next :thinking:
 - Backend Development (to become a Full-Stack developer)
-- Automation Using IOT
+- Cyber Security
 - JavaScript FrameWorks
 - PHP FrameWorks
-- To know more in Cyber Security
+- Automation Using IOT
 - Unlock the secret to the universe 🤣:

 ## Reach me